MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-expense-estimates.md

 Complete the following steps to view, add, or delete a project expense.

 1. Go to **Projects**, and select the project you want to work on.
-2. Select the **Project Estimates** tab and view the list of project expenses.
+1. Select the **Project Estimates** tab and view the list of project expenses.
-3. Select **New Expense estimate** to add an expense.
+1. Select **New Expense estimate** to add an expense.
 Or, select an expense to delete, and then select **Delete Estimate Line**.

 > [!NOTE]
 > **Now in Preview: Project estimate updates feature**

-> A new feature labeled Project estimate updates is currently in Preview.
+> **Project estimate updates** is a new preview feature.
 Once the **Enable Project estimate updates** feature is enabled, it can't be disabled.
-These updates include label changes at the Project level where now the original Estimates tab is showing Time phased estimates, and the newly labeled Estimates tab is a consolidated view of Expense and Material Estimates.
+These updates include label changes at the Project level where now the original **Estimates** tab shows **Time phased estimates**, and the newly labeled **Estimates** tab is a consolidated view of Expense and Material Estimates.
 The new grid for Expense and Material estimates allows easy creation and editing of those estimates.
+>
 >To enable the **Project estimate updates** feature, follow these steps.
+>
 >1.
 Go to **Settings** \> **Parameters**.
 >1.
 Open the **Parameters** record.
 >1.
 On the Action Pane, on the **Feature Control** tab, select **Project estimate updates**.
 >1.
 In the confirmation dialog box, select **OK**.
 >1.
 After a few moments, refresh your browser.
-The feature capabilities will now be available and the feature will be removed from the list of features to be enabled.
+The feature capabilities is available, and the feature is removed from the list of features to be enabled.

 The following table provides information about the fields on the **Expense Estimate line** on a Project.